 This course focuses on the advanced problems of figure drawing.
 Emphasis will be placed on the methods and techniques of drawing the human form in the context of design, composition, and the development of a personal expression.
-Transfers to CSU, UC

 PREREQUISITE: ART 223 with a grade of "C" or better or equivalent.